Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+December 28st 2020 v1.3

+- Roll Modifier Text: Most roll buttons now have a optional configuratiuon cog next too them allow players to add text to the roll template output (can be conditional on test outcome, ie success/fail).
+This includes Skills/Weapons/Spell/NPC.
+Handy for adding text related to Talent based roll outcomes, i.e. +1 SL on success or Reverse Result on fail.
+- Skill Tab rework, decluttered Melee/Ranged/Channelling/Language Magick Specialisations groups, these skills are now hidden by default and have to be checked to be visible.
+Removed the Cast group, Language Magick is now in Language group, and Pray is now a ungrouped advanced skill.

 December 21st 2020 v1.23.4

-- Cleaned up critical roll text for casting and channeling to make it clearer that theses at happening.
+- Cleaned up critical roll text for casting and channeling to make it clearer that theses are happening.
 - PC & NPC Characterisitc rolls now show success/failure message.
 - Added some further missing translation tags